Friday, July 6, 2012

 July 5, 2012

 When you lose someone that you love and that you depend on, it feels like everything around you has just crashed and burned.
-It doesn't matter what is going on in the world because yours just got charred beyond recognition.
+It doesn't matter what is happening in the world because yours just got charred beyond recognition.
 You are forced to reprogram everything about you.
 Who you are.
-What your path on life was.
+What your path in life was.
 The goals you had planned.
 Everything before the death of a loved one is scraped.

-Your mind wanders about aimless and you just go over your mind time and time again about how you will be able to do it.
-Where do you go from here.
-You are afraid and bewildered because you are unsure on what to do and who to turn to.
-You find that you question God, yourself and you examine everything about your life.
+Your mind wanders about aimlessness, and you just go over your mind time and time again about how you will be able to do it.
+Where do you go from here?
+You are afraid and bewildered because you are unsure what to do and who to turn to.
+You find that you question God and yourself and examine everything about your life.

-The doubts set in about yourself and you want to go back to the day before so bad just to reassure yourself that everything was okay.
+The doubts set in about yourself, and you want to return to the day before so badly just to reassure yourself that everything is okay.
 But you know you can't.
-You just close your eyes and pray to go back before that moment that changed your life and stop the destiny from ever happening.
+You just close your eyes and pray to go back before that moment that changed your life and stopped destiny from ever happening.

-The hyperventilating sets in and anxiety ravages your body.
+The hyperventilating sets in, and anxiety ravages your body.
 Your legs grow weak without even knowing it until you stand and fall right on your face.
 But you don't care.
-Your where you want to be.
+You're where you want to be.
 On the ground.
 Rolled up in a ball, hoping and praying for this whole thing to be a nightmare.
 You want someone to shake you out of your dream so you can sigh in relief that it wasn't real.
-But then you realize it is real and get mad.
+But then you realize it is real, and you get outraged.

 But alas, you can't.
-The reality is your situation is real and there is nothing that is going to change it.
+The reality is your situation is real, and there is nothing that is going to change it.
 So you try to heal.
-You try to feel better, but its all a lie because your not going to be, not now.
+You try to feel better, but it's all a lie because you won't be, not now.
 But when?

 The first days feel weird because everything is still the same.
 The smells are still there.
-Their possessions unchanged.
-It looks and feels like they're on a vacation.
+Their possessions are unchanged.
+It looks and feels like they're on vacation.
 You lose weight because you forget to eat.
-You actually forget your hungry.
+You actually need to remember you're hungry.
 And when you do realize you haven't eaten, you don't feel like it because you aren't hungry.
-All the while you lose twenty pounds in a matter of days without a clue of where it went.
+All the while, you lose twenty pounds in days without knowing where it went.

 Your sleeping habits change.
 You go from long hours of not sleeping to intermittent periods when you do.
-The only time you get good nights rest, is when your body and mind passes out from the lack of sleep you provided it over the last several days.
-When you wake up your feel revitalized, but that only last for a few seconds because your mind picks up right where it left off before you passed out.
+You only get a good night's rest when your body and mind pass out from the lack of sleep you provided over the last several days.
+When you wake up, you feel revitalized, but that only lasts for a few seconds because your mind picks up right where it left off before you passed out.
 It's like you pressed pause only to resume play when you wake up.
 It feels like it never ends.

 You feel isolated and alone.
-No one comes around anymore because they do not want to be around your misery.
+No one comes around anymore because your family and friends do not want to be around your misery.
 They have their own lives and problems.
 The last thing they want to be is around your hell.
-You don't shower or change your clothes.
-The only time you do is when you can smell your odor coming from your body.
-You eat everything and anything thats wrapped in a plastic wrap and loaded with perservatives gaining back your twenty pounds and then some.
-You feel trapped without any real help, wishing you had help but deep down you don't give a shit anymore.
-You manage to get by.
+You only shower or change your clothes every few weeks, maybe a month.
+The only time you shower or change your clothes is when you can smell the odor from your body.
+And hopefully, that was enough to make you.
+You eat everything and anything that's wrapped in plastic wrap and loaded with preservatives, gaining back your twenty pounds and then some.
+You feel trapped without real help, wishing you had help, but deep down, you don't give a shit or care anymore.
+You are angry at the world and everyone in your world who seems to have forgotten about.
+Somehow, you manage to get by.
+You may take to social media and post message of disgust to friends and family.
+You know you are right to lash out but then you may come to your senses and quickly delete your posts.

 People move on in the months after your loss.
-They may see you along the way and say, "hi."
+They may see you along the way and say, "Hi."
 But you are truly alone.
 Well, it's how you feel anyway.
-You just don't care anymore for their approval or their asking you, "is everything okay?"
-For them life is the same, and your happy for them, because you don't want anyone to go through this.
-But then your so deep in yourself you wouldn't ask for help or look help from even the closest friends.
+You just don't care anymore about their approval or if they ask you, "Is everything okay?"
+Life is the same for them, and you're happy for those people because you don't want anyone to go through what you're going through.
+However, you want their help, you need their help, and you wish to God they would reach out.
+But then you're so deep in yourself that you wouldn't seek help from even your closest friends.
+It is what it is.
+Maybe I pushed them all away.
+But who cares?
+I didn't need them anyway.
+At least, that is what I tell myself.
+I have my bottles of Jack, Grey Goose, Belvedere or Johnny Walker Black to keep me company.

-Finally your at the point where you don't give a shit.
+Finally, you are at the point where you don't give a shit!
 You don't care about anyone or anything.
-Punch me in the face and just go about your business because I am too weak to defend myself.
-Just leave me the fuck alone because that is what you have been doing to begin with.
+Punch me in the face and go about your business because I am too weak to defend myself, and I do not care enough to protect myself.
+I want the pain.
+I need the pain.
+Hurt me further.
+Beat me down more than I am.
+Pulverize my soul until the point I cannot catch my breath so I can hide forever.
+Just leave me the fuck alone because that is what you have been doing to begin this entire ordeal.
 You fight for clarity.
-You fight to regain who you were and ultimately you find it.
+You fight to regain who you were and ultimately find it.
 Because if you don't, then you'll just get left behind.
-Because in the end no one gives a shit more then you.
-By this point you may have changed your appearance from one extreme to the other...
+Because, in the end, no one gives a shit about you more than you.
+By this point in your grieving and misery, you may have changed your appearance from one extreme to the other...

 Christopher Fusaro.
 The author of Captain Imperfecto.